Gourav-334/Noteworks/Linux Development/Bash.md

 ### <u>Conventions</u>

-- `#` prompts execution of commands with root privileges, either with default root user or with `sudo`.
+- `#` in terminal means execution of commands with root privileges, either with default root user or with `sudo`.
-- `$` executes commands as a non-privileged user.
+- While `$` executes commands as a non-privileged user.

 ### <u>Getting Location of Bash</u>